HELLO...

 Psychodynamic Therapy How our past history and relationships are influencing what drives us now.

 Systemic Therapy Exploring how our wider systems and relationships such as with family, friends, and at work affect, well, pretty much everything!
 Alongside systemic principles, when working with couples I will often use Gottman Method Therapy as this way of working provides invaluable insights alongside practical tools that help strengthen and sustain romantic relationships.
+I also adopt a Psychobiological Approach to Couple Therapy (PACT) which allows us to really understand what is occurring in the here and now and discover how secure functioning principles might help you reach your relationship goals..

 WHAT DOES ALL THAT MEAN FOR ME OR US?